Offices located in Delray Beach and Coral Gables, FL

 In determining the allocation of proceeds of a partition sale, the court must employ a two-step procedure; first, it must determine the percentage of each party’s ownership; next, it must determine reimbursable expenses and calculate each party’s proportionate share.

 F.S.
 64.081 provides that every party to a partition shall be bound by the judgment to pay a share of the costs of the action, including attorneys’ fees.
 The share borne by each party is determined on equitable principles guided by the proportion of interest owned.
 If the property is sold, each party’s proportionate share of the costs must be paid; however, the court may direct a party’s share to be retained from the proceeds of sale that are due to that party.
 All taxes due at the time of sale, including state, county, and municipal taxes, shall be paid from the purchase money.
 Costs must be apportioned in accordance with the method prescribed by statute.
 The court has no authority to assess costs other than in proportion to the parties’ respective property interests.

 About the Author

-Daniel T. Pascale is the managing partner at Jordan + Pascale, P.L.
-His practice is split equally between litigation and providing general counsel services to property managers, developers, contractors, builders, and other real estate professionals in South Florida.
+Daniel T. Pascale is the managing partner at ESQ.title His practice is split equally between litigation and providing general counsel services to property managers, developers, contractors, builders, and other real estate professionals in South Florida.